sashy05/Breakout/README.md

-# Portal ReadMe
+# ReadMe
-Basic Portal mechanism using Arrays
+All the Scripts for the game Breakout.